 Driver - Shift to multi-camera architecture (360 Degree/Surround View)

-Shift toward multi-camera (360 degree/surround-view) architectures is accelerating in the India automotive camera market as OEMs move beyond basic rear-view cameras to deliver full-vehicle visibility.
+Shift toward multi-camera (360 degree/surround-view) architectures is accelerating in the automotive camera market as OEMs move beyond basic rear-view cameras to deliver full-vehicle visibility.
 Rising SUV penetration, larger blind-spot areas, and stronger safety awareness are driving demand for surround-view systems as a practical safety and convenience feature rather than a premium add-on.
 Dense urban traffic, narrow roads, and constrained parking conditions further support the value of bird’s-eye visualization in daily driving.
 Supported by declining sensor costs and more capable vehicle electronics, OEMs such as Maruti Suzuki and Tata Motors are now offering 360-degree camera systems in sub ?15-lakh vehicles, including EVs, positioning multi-camera systems as a core element of India’s evolving vehicle safety and user experience.

 Restraint: Limited aftermarket and service ecosystem readiness